Respiratory Physiology of Escalating Doses of Nalbuphine Extended-Release Tablets in Patients with IPF

 Exclusion Criteria:

 • Currently using overnight continuous oxygen therapy at any level or delivered by any modality.
-Intermittent daytime oxygen use of any duration over any given 24-hour period is allowed.
+Intermittent daytime oxygen use of any duration is allowed.

 • Diagnosis of sleep disordered breathing (e.g., sleep apnea), including patients requiring CPAP.
 Sleep apnea patients (including patients requiring CPAP) will be eligible for inclusion in the baseline study phase.